String Covering: A Survey: Preliminaries

 \section{Preliminaries}

-We consider strings $\s{x} = \s{x}[1..n]$, where each letter $\s{x}[i]$ consists of one or more distinct symbols chosen from a set $\Sigma = \{\lambda_1, \lambda_2, ..., \lambda_{\sigma}\}$ of finite size $\sigma=\vert\Sigma\vert$, called an \itbf{alphabet}.
+We consider strings $\s{x} = \s{x}[1..n]$, where each entry $\s{x}[i]$ consists of one or more distinct symbols (\itbf{letters}) chosen from a set $\Sigma = \{\lambda_1, \lambda_2, ..., \lambda_{\sigma}\}$ of finite size $\sigma = |\Sigma|$, called an \itbf{alphabet}.
 It is often convenient to suppose that the elements of $\Sigma$ are ordered.
-Every letter $\s{x}[i]$ that consists of a single entry from $\Sigma$ is said to be \itbf{regular}; if every position in \s{x} is regular, then so is \s{x}.
+Every entry $\s{x}[i]$ that consists of a single letter from $\Sigma$ is said to be \itbf{regular}; if every position in \s{x} is regular, then so is \s{x}.
 However, if any $\s{x}[i]$ consists of a set of two or more letters from $\Sigma$, such as $\{a,c,t\}$ or $\{1,3\}$, then both $\s{x}[i]$ and \s{x} are said to be \itbf{indeterminate}.
-A \itbf{partial word} is a commonly-occurring special case of an indeterminate string whose entries are either single letters or $\Sigma$ itself.
+A \itbf{partial word} is a commonly-occurring special case of an indeterminate string whose entries are either single letters or $\Sigma$ itself (usually termed a \df{hole} and denoted as $*$).
 Strings whose indeterminate entries also specify a likelihood that each symbol will occur are called \itbf{weighted} --- these typically occur in bioinformatics applications.
 For example, a single letter $\{a,30;c,40;t,30\}$ would indicate that $a/c/t$ is expected to occur $30/40/30$ \% of the time, respectively.

 Thus any English-language text is a regular string on some $\Sigma$ consisting of 52 upper and lower case letters, 10 numeric digits, space, and a variety of special symbols --- and so, for English, $\sigma$ may be as much as 90.
 On the other hand, an indeterminate string could be a DNA fragment such as $\s{x} = \{a,c\}g\{g,t\}c$ on alphabet $\Sigma = \{a,c,g,t\}$, some of whose entries ($\{a,c\}, \{g,t\}$) are not well defined or somehow optional.
-In this survey, unless otherwise indicated, we deal with regular strings.
+The results presented in this survey, unless otherwise indicated, are restricted to regular strings.